right-rudder/blitz/src/content/blog/flight-school-safety-how-blitz-aviation-keeps-students-confident-and-secure.md

 ### 5. Safety Culture Beyond the Cockpit

 From ground school briefings to post-flight debriefs, our students learn that safety is everyone’s responsibility.
-This culture ensures pilots graduate with the mindset of professionals—not just hobbyists.
+This culture ensures pilots graduate with the mindset of professionals, not just hobbyists.

 ## What Students and Parents Can Expect